mdragone1/ESP32-IoT-Workshop/docs/part4/JUPYTER.md

-# Run a Jupyter Notebook in Watson Studio
+# Run a Jupyter Notebook

 ## Lab Objectives

 In this lab you will read IoT data into a Watson Studio Project Jupyter Notebook and perform some analytics.
 You will learn:

 - How to use Jupyter Notebooks
-- How to read data from a Cloudant DB into Spark
+- How to read data from the DB you used in part 3 into Spark
 - How to manipulate the data within the notebook environment
 - How to create a model to be able to classify the IoT data to determine what is happening.